pmoran/xmatch/README.markdown

 Custom matchers
 ---------------
-The actual value of some xml elements are hard to know in advance, timestamps and ids being typical examples.
-XMatch allows custom matches to be applied to provide a good guess at a match in advance of the match being run.
-Custom matchers are Ruby procs.
+The actual values of some xml elements are hard to know in advance (timestamps and ids being typical examples).
+XMatch allows custom matchers to be applied to provide a good guess at a match in advance of the match being run.
+Custom matchers are Ruby Procs that take the element to match as an argument.
+They are  identified by the xpath of the element they should be applied to.

-	custom_matchers = "/bookstore/@id" => lambda {|elem| elem.value == '2'}
+	custom_matchers = { "/bookstore/@id" => lambda {|elem| elem.value =~ /\d+/} }
 	xml = Matcher::Xml.new("<bookstore id='1'></bookstore>", custom_matchers)
 	xml.match("<bookstore id='2'></bookstore>") # ==> true